yob/raval/README.markdown

 ## The Driver Contract

 The driver MUST have the following methods.
-Each method MUST return the required value.
+Each method MUST accept the listed parameters and return an appropriate value:

     authenticate(user, pass)
     - boolean indicating if the provided details are valid